Sazz01/CMEECourseWork/week1/README.md

   CompileLaTeX.sh : converts a .tex file into a .pdf file

-  UnixPrac1.txt : a file containg code to be run on the terminal, with
-       detailed        on comments what each command does and why it was chosen
+  UnixPrac1.txt : a file containg code to be run on the terminal, with detailed comments on what each command does and why it was chosen

   FirstExample.tex: an example research paper written in LaTeX

   FirstBiblio.bib: an example bibliogrpahy wirtten in LaTeX

-  data: A compilation of files used to run the scripts

-  results: where outputs are moved to when running the scripts are done

-  sandbox: place for experimental files